tzkhan/pr-update-action/README.md

 This is a GitHub Action that updates a pull request with information extracted from the head and/or base branch name.
 The pull request title and body can either have the extracted information prefixed or suffixed, or have them be replaced by the information entirely.

 The upstream for this action, [found here](https://github.com/tzkhan/pr-update-action), has been inactive since 2020 and the developer has no public commits since 2020.
-This fork will be kept active, and if I become unavailable me or someone on my behalf will archive this repo to let you know it's no longer being worked on.
+This fork will be kept active, and if I become unavailable me or someone on my behalf will archive this repo to let you know it's no longer being worked on. **This is a mostly drop-in replacement for that action - you just need to specify permissions as seen in the [example](#example)**.

 ## Usage